Author’s Note: We updated this post to put our three newest Instagram growth hacks first. Jump to the classic tactics

 Partner with Micro-Influencers

-You’ll see a lot of Instagram growth hacking articles that recommend teaming up with relevant influencers to grow your following, however, I think it’s important to note the difference between micro-influencers and macro-influencers.
+You’ll see a lot of Instagram growth hacks that recommend teaming up with relevant influencers to grow your following, however, I think it’s important to note the difference between micro-influencers and macro-influencers.

 According to Forbes, macro-influencers generally have more than 100,000 followers and could charge almost $400 for a sponsored post or ad.
 For accounts with more than a million followers, that number skyrockets to more than $1,400 for one sponsored Instagram post.